Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 Takeaway

-By using a social media management tool like Agorapulse, PR agencies can easily access all their social mentions via one easy dashboard, therefore, speeding up their response time and collating data at the same time.
+By using a social media management tool like Agorapulse, though, PR agencies easily access all their social mentions via one easy dashboard, therefore, speeding up their response time and collating data at the same time.

 4. Have a social media disaster plan in place